"The Voice of Small Towns at the State Capitol"

-COST is a member-driven organization committed to giving Connecticut’s smaller communities a strong voice in the legislative process.
-COST champions the interests of member municipalities at the state Capitol and provides resources to help municipal leaders meet the challenges they face as chief executives of the state’s 139 smaller communities.
+The Connecticut Council of Small Towns (COST) is a member-driven organization committed to giving Connecticut’s smaller communities a strong voice in the legislative process.
+COST champions the interests of small towns at the state Capitol and provides resources to help municipal leaders meet the challenges they face as chief executives of the state’s 139 smaller communities.

 What Sets Us Apart

 Founded in 1975, COST is the state’s only organization dedicated exclusively to the interests of Connecticut’s smaller towns.
 COST marshals the collective talent, experience and vision of municipal leaders to help shape public policies in ways that help Connecticut’s smaller communities provide critical services to residents.

 Join COST in advocating for Connecticut’s small towns!
 As one lawmaker commented, "COST has given 'Small Town Connecticut' a unified voice in Hartford that positively influences public policies for Connecticut’s 139 smaller towns."

 And our members agree — "COST is highly regarded at the state Capitol as a strong and effective voice for Connecticut’s smaller communities.
 It provides town leaders with an important forum in making sure that our priority concerns are understood and addressed at the state Capitol," said Susan Bransfield, First Selectman, Town of Portland.